 By 1998, about 60% of arrests for drug offenses in Portugal were for possession and use — most were not for sales of drugs, where the problem lay.
 Overcrowded jails and the price of incarceration versus treatment are just a couple of reasons why a country might consider decriminalizing drugs.
 Other motivations include increased availability of treatment and even a decrease in drug use.
-Portugal decriminalized drugs ten years ago; find out how the country has fared in its own tactics in the war on drugs.
+Portugal decriminalized drugs more than a decade ago; find out how the country has fared in its own tactics in the war on drugs.